Orlando

 Beyond Disney and Universal, Orlando offers natural springs, space exploration, and year-round sunshine.

-Best Time to Visit: March-May or September-November (avoid summer heat and crowds)
+Best time to visit: March-May or September-November (avoid summer heat and crowds)

 Overview